Building a Rainy Day Fund

 Most advice focuses on the general rule that this should be at minimum three months income.

-In reality, the simple thought of trying to save that much money can be quite scary and off putting for most people.
+In reality, the simple thought of trying to save that much money can be quite scary and puts most people off even starting.

-For anyone living pay week to pay week, it feels like the impossible task so it is dismissed resulting in life becoming a rollercoaster of emotions financially.
+Living pay week to pay week can feel like it's an impossible task so it is often dismissed resulting in life being a continual rollercoaster of emotions financially.

 Three reasons why we never start